sujata-saini/bookthehotel/README.md

-Hotel Booking Website</b>
+Hotel Booking Website

-A simple and responsive Hotel Booking Website built using HTML, CSS, and JavaScript.Browse available hotels with details like location, amenities, and price.
+A simple and responsive Hotel Booking Website built using HTML, CSS, and JavaScript.
+Browse available hotels with details like location, amenities, and price.

-<b>Demo Link: <a href="https://sujata-saini.github.io/bookthehotel">Click here<a/>/ </b>
+<b>Demo Link: <a href="https://sujata-saini.github.io/bookthehotel">Click here</a>/ </b>

+Features

 View hotel room details.

 Book a room online (frontend simulation; no backend integration).